-On March 28, 2014 The Company's subsidiary Legal Capital Corp, acquired certain assets of Litigation Capital Corp.
-Also on March 28, 2014, the Company's subsidiary Texas Gulf Exploration & Production acquired certain assets of Texas Gulf Oil and Gas Inc..The acquisitions were accounted for as business purchases and recorded at the estimated fair values of the net tangible and identifiable intangible assets acquired.
+On March 28, 2014, the Company's subsidiary Legal Capital Corp, acquired certain assets of Litigation Capital Corp.
+Also on March 28, 2014, the Company's subsidiary Texas Gulf Exploration & Production, Inc. acquired certain assets of Texas Gulf Oil and Gas Inc. The assets acquired from Texas Gulf Oil & Gas, Inc. did not include current production of oil or gas or any proven or unproven reserves or owned by Texas Oil & Gas, Inc. The acquisitions were accounted for as business purchases and recorded at the estimated fair values of the net tangible and identifiable intangible assets acquired.
 The excess of the purchase price over the assets acquired was recorded as goodwill.
 Valuations generally were determined by an independent valuation expert and the acquisition of the key operating assets were audited as significant subsidiaries.
-The valuation of the assets acquired from Texas Gulf Oil & Gas is based upon potential future earnings from the 5 year oil well servicing contract by and between our subsidiary Texas Gulf Exploration & Production and Texas Gulf Oil & Gas.
+The valuation of the assets acquired from Texas Gulf Oil & Gas, Inc. is based upon potential future earnings from the five year oil well servicing contract by and between our subsidiary Texas Gulf Exploration & Production, Inc. and Texas Gulf Oil & Gas.
 The potential earnings are not guaranteed and could differ significantly due to the market price of crude oil and the inability of the Company to raise the capital necessary to sustain the operations of our subsidiary.
 A summary of the purchase price, assets acquired and other information for each of these business purchases is as follows: